Scrawk/CGALDotNet/README.md

 Examples in Unity can be found in [this](https://github.com/Scrawk/CGALDotNetUnity) repository.

-A page on the Uniy forums can be found [here](https://forum.unity.com/threads/cgaldotnet-a-c-computational-library-built-around-cgal.1250314/).
+A page on the Unity forums can be found [here](https://forum.unity.com/threads/cgaldotnet-a-c-computational-library-built-around-cgal.1250314/).